Jebel Moya: Burials

 All ages and sexes were represented in the burials at Jebel Moya.
-2026 burials (64.7%) were buried without grave goods; many had only a small number.
+2026 burials (64.7%) were buried without funerary objects; many had only a small number.
 According to Addison's report, “There was little evidence of a standard mortuary practice; tomb types differed in appearance, body position varied widely, and graves ‘were oriented to every point of the compass."
 In addition to human burials, 55 occurrences of cattle bones were found, either as individual cattle burials, or in association with a human burial.
 Several cattle figurines made of clay were also excavated, though none were associated with the graves or burials.

 There is little evidence of a standard burial practice.
 Tomb types, body positions, and orientations often differed.
 24 burials are associated with pottery; sixteen are from whole or mostly whole vessels, four are “pot bursts” where sherds cover a portion of the body, and seven have loose pottery sherds.
 They are all from Assemblage 3(100 BCE-500 CE).
 Graves at Jebel Moya were either round pits, oval graves, or graves of indeterminate shape.
 No permanent grave markings appear, or at least none have survived.
 There is a strong uniformity in number and type of burial assemblages; a high level of androgyny, at least in a mortuary realm.